-The Marine Science major at Jacksonville University emphasizes the multi-disciplined approach necessary to understand the marine environment.
-The major includes elements of chemistry, physics, and physical science, as well as life sciences.
+A Bachelor of Science in Marine Science emphasizes the multi-disciplined approach necessary to understand the marine environment.
+Using a diverse offering of marine science courses, the major includes a strong foundation in the elements of chemistry, physics, and physical science as well as life sciences.
 Students may focus their studies in one or more of these areas by careful selection of their elective courses.